-According to one big data professional, HR professionals could be unwittingly missing out on several operational innovations by neglecting analytics.
+According to one big data professional, HR could be unwittingly missing out on several operational innovations by neglecting analytics.

 According to Leslie Breackell, client engagement leader for Australia and New Zealand at IBM Smarter Workforce, analytics are the key to pinpointing performance excellence and ensuring continued success.

 “Understanding analytics gives HR the power to influence the strategic decisions impacting on their company,” she said.

 “However, we first have to take account of the context that our employees operate in today, and the expectations they have of their employers.”

 IBM is advocating a new paradigm of employees that is referred to as the ‘Smarter Workforce’.

 “This is a workforce characterised by the use of big data and analytics and resulting in what we call talent and workforce insights,” Breackell said.

 “This allows us to find patterns in data; to predict and anticipate future outcomes; and to use this insight to engineer better decision-making.”

 Today, and estimated 60% of companies are investing in big data and analytics tools to help make their HR departments more data-driven, yet only 4% of companies have achieved the capability to use data to make predictions.

 Bracknell outlined five ways that HR departments could be missing out by not using analytics: